nutanix/kubectl-karbon/README.md

 ## kubectl-karbon - Quickly connect to your Karbon cluster!

-This kubectl extension allow to quickly connect to an existing karbon cluster without the need to connect to Prism UI.
+This kubectl extension allows to quickly connect to an existing karbon cluster without the need to connect to Prism UI.
-He use the Karbon API to get kubeconfig file and install it on your local system.
+It uses the Karbon API to get kubeconfig file and install it on your local system.

 ## Demo